-As part of the agreement to have WCU Nursing students at their agency, some of the clinical agencies request that copies of the two step TB screening and /or criminal and child abuse forms be on file at their agency.
+As part of the agreement to have WCU Nursing students at their agency, some of the clinical agencies request that copies of the two step TB screening and /or criminal and child abuse formsbe on file at their agency.

-se on me we men agency.

-I acknowledge that the above information may be sent to the release of that information. o the necessary clinical agencies and agree
+I acknowledge that the above information may be sent to the necessary clinical agencies and agree to the release of that information.

 Name (please print)

-Signature Date